-Yes, Human rights is a sensitive issue and the Company has zero tolerance to Human Rights violation.
+Yes.
+Human rights is a sensitive issue and the Company has zero tolerance to Human Rights violation.
 Human Rights is one of the key focus areas for the Company.
-For any Human Rights violation, whenever reported, shall be investigated by Head HR reporting directly to Jt.
+Any case of Human Rights violation, whenever reported, shall be investigated by Head HR reporting directly to Jt.
 Managing Director.